 Inspiration for a blog post or social media content might strike you at 3 am, but you should wait until your target audience is more active on the platforms before you post it.
 Likewise, if your audience is primarily in a different timezone, ensure you account for that.

-An experienced content marketer can not only help you to craft quality content but will also be able to recognise the best times for you to post.
+An experienced content marketer can not only help you craft quality content but will also be able to recognize the best times for you to post.
 If this isn’t an option, we recommend using your content marketing metrics to decipher which days and times have worked out the best for you and your audience.
 A content calendar could also prove useful.

 We hope these dos and don’ts help you achieve success in content marketing and, eventually, your overall business goals.